FaisalBinAhmed/tabius/README.md

 I created this extension from my need.
 I use tab groups all the time and the extension helps enhance this feature.

+### Special Thanks

+- The open source icons are provided by [Iconoir](https://github.com/iconoir-icons/iconoir)
+- Preact
+- Vite

 ## Contribution guide

 The extension is made with Preact and Vite bundler.
 To start, first clone the repo and run `npm install` in the project directory.
 Then run `npm run build` to build the extension.
 The dist folder will contain all the relevant bits after this step.

 To install in your browser, go to your Chrome/Edge (or any Chromium based browsers) Extension page and click on `Load Unpacked` and then select the `dist` folder.
 The extension is good to go.

 Please create an issue first before you make a pull request.